jwang123/jwang123.github.io/_posts/2012-02-07-example-content.md

 - **Scores**: (or factor score) projection of your data onto a specific dimension
 - **Loadings**: the weight assigned to each variable for a specific dimension (a.k.a the eigenvectors)
+    - it is worth noting that *loadings* can have multiple meaning, make sure to read the meaning specified by the author
 - **Eigenvalues**: each eigenvector has a corresponding eigenvalue which represents its variance, this is the variance of the data that results from projecting the original data onto a specific eigenvector
 - **Inertia**: this is just a fancy term for the proportion of variance "explained" by a component with respect to all variance in the dataset.
 Think of this as a reflection of how important a component is.
 - **Contribution**: typically referred to the contribution of an observation to a component, the contribution of observation $i$ to component $l$ is: